Last Updated 2.17.25.

 How escalating global warming destabilizes the climate and creates economic, political, and social chaos

-It is important that we understand that the stability of our climate is the essential foundation for running our personal and business lives smoothly and successfully.
-If the global climate continues to destabilize because of escalating global warming, most people will not connect the dots to see that their normal lives will also destabilize until it is too late.
+We must understand that the stability of our climate is the foundation for running our personal and business lives smoothly and successfully.
+If the global climate continues destabilizing due to escalating global warming, most people will not realize that their everyday lives will destabilize until it is too late.

 Most people do not think about:

-- What will happen when food production drops due to drought, floods, and extreme heat, which will cause food prices to soar and many foods to be scarce.
+- What will happen when food production drops due to drought, floods, and extreme heat?
+This will cause food prices to soar and many foods to become scarce.

-- How storms will continue to grow more violent, costly, and cataclysmic.
-Damage to homes, businesses, and infrastructure will increase, as well as occur in more and larger areas.
+- Storms will continue to grow more violent, costly, and cataclysmic.
+Damage to homes, businesses, and infrastructure will increase and occur in larger areas.

-- How our normal lives will gradually grind to a near halt.
+- How will our everyday lives gradually grind to a near-halt?

-Take a look at the graph of all major greenhouse gases below and start to imagine what our future is going to look like.
-Below is simple proof that we are not making ANY climate change reduction progress, (which the global fossil fuel cartel never wants you to see.)
+Please see the graph of all significant greenhouse gases below and imagine our future.
+It is simple proof that we are not making any progress in reducing climate change (which the global fossil fuel cartel never wants you to see).

-Please notice how fast greenhouse gases have risen in the gray vertical rectangle on the right.
-Also, at around 1800 AD, greenhouse gases increase far beyond any earlier levels.
-About 1800 AD was the beginning of the fossil fuel-burning industrial revolution.
+The gray vertical rectangle on the right shows how fast greenhouse gases have risen.
+Around 1800 AD, they increased far beyond any earlier levels, marking the beginning of the fossil fuel-burning industrial revolution.

-As you can see from above, our governments have failed to make any real progress in reducing global fossil fuel use (as shown in the lack of reduction of the three biggest and most dangerous greenhouse gases.)
-If our governments had made real progress, the lines on the greenhouse gases graph above would go down and not up at even faster and steeper rates.
+As you can see from above, our governments have failed to make any real progress in reducing global fossil fuel use (as shown in the lack of reduction of the three most significant and most dangerous greenhouse gases).
+If our governments had made real progress, the lines on the greenhouse gases graph above would go down and not up at even faster and steeper rates, and methane is 80 to 86 times more powerful and raising heat in the atmosphere in carbon.

 The global climate’s heat-controlling systems and subsystems